bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Hit-Testing behavior
 ''''''''''''''''''''

 The hover tool displays tooltips associated with individual glyphs.
-These tooltips can be configured to activate in different ways with a ``mode`` property:
+You can configure these tooltips to activate in different ways with a ``mode`` property:

 :``"mouse"``:
     only when the mouse is directly over a glyph